Is it time to retire your SharePoint On-Premise intranet?

 What is SharePoint On-Premise?

-SharePoint On-Premise is commonly maintained by a company’s IT team at a company’s data center.
+SharePoint On-Premise is commonly maintained by a company’s IT team at its data center.
 The team must keep it up to date via patches and other relevant updates.
-The on-premise SharePoint runs on a Client Access License model (Server/CAL), which gives users the legal right to access services within a server.
+On-premise SharePoint runs on a Client Access License model (Server/CAL), which gives users the legal right to access services within a server.

 EN - Whitepaper : Building an Effective Intranet While Migrating to SharePoint Online